-Are specialized occupations and specialized knowledge the same thing?
+Are specialty occupations and specialized knowledge the same thing?

-There are two L-1 visa categories, L-1A for executives and manager-level employees and L-1B for those with specialized knowledge.
-Each have its own eligibility requirements.
+There are two L-1 visa categories: L-1A for executives and manager-level employees, and L-1B for those with specialized knowledge.
+Each has its own eligibility requirements.
 A specialized knowledge employee, for example, must possess unique knowledge that’s essential to the company’s competitiveness that can’t be found in other employees, or within the industry in general.
-And an executive can only be engaged in high-level business activities, which means they can’t simultaneously be involved in boots-on-the-ground activities.
+An executive can only be engaged in high-level business activities, which means they can’t simultaneously be involved in on-the-ground activities.

 To the benefit of many employees who might not fit the strict educational requirements for the H-1B visa, a degree is not necessarily required for the L-1 visa.
 However, to qualify under some specializations, a degree could be part of the qualifying requirements.
 This should be considered on a case-by-case basis, so consult your legal counsel before taking action to apply for an L-1.

-The H-1B visa is notorious for its annual limit of 85,000 visas, especially when the number of applicants has been 190,000 or above for the past four years, leaving more than half of applicants with denials each year.
-(USCIS just recently reached the H-1B visa cap for fiscal year 2019.)
+The H-1B visa is notorious for its annual limit of 85,000 visas.
+The number of H-1B applicants typically increases annually, which means that more applicants receive denials each year.
 The L-1 visa, on the other hand, has no annual cap, which means any number of applicants can apply knowing that their petition won’t be rejected because a limit has been reached.

 Yes, the L-1 visa is dual intent, just like the H-1B visa.
 Because the L-1 visa is dual intent, visa holders who plan to apply to stay in the U.S. with permanent residency once their stay period is up can apply for their green card while on the visa without restrictions.
 Not all visas are dual intent visas, which makes L-1 visas popular with employees who are hoping to stay in the country long term.

-Recently, U.S. immigration authorities have increased scrutiny over both the H-1B visa and the L-1 visa.
-In 2017, USCIS announced its intention to up the number of site visits at worksites of L-1 visa-sponsored employees.
-The number of L-1 visa-related site visits have been increasing over the past three to four years.
-And, considering the L-1 visa vs H-1B visa, both have seen an increase in RFEs as well, which can make the application process longer.
+U.S. immigration authorities have increased scrutiny over both the H-1B visa and the L-1 visa, and USCIS has increased the number of site visits at worksites of L-1 visa-sponsored employees.
+Additionally, both the L-1 visa and H-1B visa have seen an increase in requests for evidence (RFEs) as well, which can make the application process longer.

-To learn more about the L-1 visa, watch the replay of our recent Introduction to L Visas: Temporary Intracompany Transferees webinar.
+To learn more about the L-1 visa, watch our on-demand webinar: Introduction to L Visas: Temporary Intracompany Transferees.